abhchand/react-select-or-create/README.md

 ]
 ```

+`items` will be validated as follows:

-All `id`s must be unique.
-If duplicate `id`s are detected, only the first occurance of the item is used and the remaining duplicate items will be discarded.
+* All `id`s must be unique.
+If duplicate `id`s are detected, only the first occurance of the item is used and the remaining duplicate items will be ignored when rendering.
+* ALl `id`s must be non-`null` and non-`undefined` or they will be ignored when rendering.

 ### `onSelect`